City-of-Memphis-Wastewater/pipeline/README.md

   - A prebuilt `.elf` binary is available specifically for Termux.
   - Runs without requiring Python to be installed.
   - Avoids the `.shortcuts` widget permission error that can occur when launching `.pyz` apps.
-  - Smoothest rollout for users who just want the CLI tool without managing Python environments.
+  - Smoothest rollout for users who just want the CLI tool without expecting updates.

 - **`.pyz` Zipapp**
-  - Works if Python is already installed in Termux.
-  - More maintainable than static binaries since you can replace the `.pyz` file with newer versions.
   - ⚠️ Known limitation: launching `.pyz` directly from the Termux `.shortcuts` widget may trigger a **permission error**.

----

-### Termux Limitations

-- **No `pyenv` or `Poetry`**: Package management must be done with `pip` directly.
-You can and should use `venv` for isolation.
-- **Limited Library Support**: Some libraries that require native compilation (e.g., `pandas`, `numpy`) or GUI dependencies are not supported on Termux.
-- **HTML Viewer**: You may need to manually configure the default HTML viewer to a full‑featured browser on Android.

-### Comparable Apple iPhone Rollout

-- **Alpine (iSH on iOS)**: Not yet supported; credential storage via `cryptography` and `keyring` is the current blocker because they are not MUSL compatible..

 ---